- The Crypto Fire

 To understand Bitcoin and other cryptocurrencies, you need to know about cryptography.
 At its core, cryptography is the process of securing information by turning it into a code that only the intended recipient can read.

 Additionally, cryptography helps users remain anonymous when making transactions.
 You don’t need to reveal your personal details to complete a crypto transaction - this is a huge advantage over traditional banking systems, where your identity is tied to everything you do financially.
+Whether you hold bitcoins or other crypto assets, cryptography enables privacy while preserving verifiability across the network that powers each digital currency.

 Crypto Assets vs. Tokens: Key Differences